-Siemens to electrify 2 metro extensions in Singapore
+Siemens to electrify two metro extensions in Singapore

 German technology company Siemens Mobility has received the third order in Singapore within one year.
 After the contracts to supply signalling solutions and digital services, the manufacturer will electrify two metro extensions of the island railway rapid transit system.